 Why?
 Because this is how those potential customers will know what your business stands for and if you can offer them the solutions they need.

-Popular platforms that can be used to generate awareness are Facebook, Instagram, YouTube, LinkedIn, and search engine like Google and Bing.
+Popular platforms that can be used to generate awareness are Facebook, Instagram, YouTube, LinkedIn, and search engines like Google and Bing.

 Seeing as social media platforms are so powerful in helping us make connections with others, it’s also a great tool to use to reach your target audience, increase your impressions, and generate brand awareness.